yanzicms/jsnpp-app/README.md

 Jsnpp is installed through Composer, you can use the following command to get the Jsnpp source code:

-> composer create-project yanzicms/jsnpp1 jsnpp
+> composer create-project yanzicms/jsnpp-app jsnpp-app

 ## License ##